Kierstin Cates Kennedy

 PhD

 Dr. Marcus is founding Director of the Program for Health Care Negotiation and Conflict Resolution at the Harvard T.H.
 Chan School of Public Health.
-Dr. Marcus’ research, scholarship and applied practice examine the advancement of health care and public health negotiation, conflict resolution and leader development.
+Dr. Marcus’ research, scholarship, and applied practice examine the advancement of healthcare and public health negotiation, conflict resolution, and leader development.

 Dr. Marcus is lead author of Renegotiating Health Care: Resolving Conflict to Build Collaboration (San Francisco: Jossey-Bass Publishers, 1995 and in its Second Edition, 2011).
 The book was co-recipient of the Center for Public Resources Institute for Dispute Resolution “Book Prize Award for Excellence in Alternative Dispute Resolution.”
 It also won the Book of the Year award from the Journal of the American Nursing Association.
 Lenny is co-author of Mediating Bioethical Disputes: A Practical Guide (New York: United Hospital Fund, 1994).